-After all, what’s use of it if no one cares about it and never bother to use?
+After all, what’s the use of it if no one cares about it and never bother to use it?
 There are several social needs any payment system needs to satisfy:

 - Anonymity — protection of user’s information about purchases and preferences from third parties;

-- Usability — the interface of the payment system must be thought through and easy to use so that any possibility of mistake on user’s side will be prevented and/or reverted in short time span;
+- Usability — the interface of the payment system must be thought through and easy to use so that any possibility of a mistake on the user’s side will be prevented and/or reverted in a short time span;

-- Adaptability of the system to a variety of the platform.
+- The adaptability of the system to a variety of the platform.
 In this day and age — desktop is not the only place from which monetary transactions occur.
-In order to be as accessible as possible — payment system should be available on a variety of platforms — from desktop PC to mobile to gaming consoles and so on;
+In order to be as accessible as possible — the payment system should be available on a variety of platforms — from desktop PC to mobile to gaming consoles and so on;

 While all payment systems seem equal, each one is slightly different and this tiny detail can critically affect your business operation.
 Therefore, while it’s tempting to just stick to PayPal, Stripe, Authorize trinity because that’s what others are doing, don’t rush your decision.

 Take the process of the best payment gateways choice seriously and compare the differences.
-While that might sound obvious, not everyone understands what is worth paying attention.
-The choice of payment gateway is regulated by your business requirements, model, and target audience.
+While that might sound obvious, not everyone understands what is worth paying attention to.
+The choice of the payment gateway is regulated by your business requirements, model, and target audience.